Estelle Griswold: Griswold v. Connecticut

-Immediately, their lawyers began their defense, now able to argue that the law would be enforced, providing a stronger and more persuasive argument.
+Their lawyers immediately began their defense, having the stronger and more persuasive argument that that the law would now be enforced.
 This time, Griswold decided not to employ aliases during the trial, making it widely known as the Buxton case in local Connecticut courts and Griswold v.
 Connecticut when the appeal made it to the Supreme Court.
-The lead litigator on this case was Catherine Roraback, with assistance from Thomas Emerson, who took over Fowler Harper's position after his death in 1963.
+The lead litigator on this case was Catherine Roraback with assistance from Thomas Emerson, who took over Fowler Harper's position after his death in 1963.
 1963 was a year of significant internal tensions within Planned Parenthood and had much to do with Griswold's actions and motivations for finding a new Planned Parenthood headquarters.
 A new building had been purchased at 406 Orange Street with a carriage house at the back of the property.

-Due to her husband's emphysema, she proposed that the two use the carriage house as their private residence to ease her husband's difficulties regarding climbing stairs.
+Due to her husband's emphysema, Griswold proposed that the two use the carriage house as their private residence to ease her husband's difficulties regarding climbing stairs.
 Many Planned Parenthood members were angered by this proposition, especially because of the financial crisis faced by the organization.
 After many arguments and much resentment throughout this time period, Griswold made the decision to resign as executive director.
 However, because of the urgency of the forthcoming Supreme Court trial, as well as the general progress Griswold had made to advance Planned Parenthood since first taking the job, she was eventually persuaded to remain in her position.

 The Supreme Court trial began in 1965.
 As with Poe v.
 Ullman, Griswold continued to argue that the anti-contraception law was a clear violation to the privacy of married couples, making it unconstitutional and dangerous.
-The decision in this case changed on the basis that the argument in Poe had become invalid.
-The law had been challenged and punishment had been enforced based on Griswold's crime.
+The decision in this case changed on the basis that the argument in Poe had become invalid because the law had since been enforced, with punishment enforced based on Griswold's violation.
 Regarding the evidence and constitutional background of the right to privacy, the Court voted 7–2 in favor of Griswold on June 7, 1965.
-The law was declared unconstitutional and married couples could now obtain birth control.
+The law was thereby held unconstitutional and married couples could now obtain birth control.

 Later life

-Shortly after the Supreme Court decision was made, Griswold resigned as executive director of Planned Parenthood.
-It is stated that within the organization was much tension between colleagues that she wanted to avoid.
-She remained in New Haven, even after Richard Griswold died of emphysema on October 1, 1966.
+Shortly after the Supreme Court decision was announced, Griswold resigned as executive director of Planned Parenthood.
+Reportedly, there was much tension between colleagues within the organization that she wanted to avoid.
+She remained in New Haven, even after Richard died of emphysema on October 1, 1966.
 Griswold died in Fort Myers, Florida on August 13, 1981, at the age of 81.
 She is buried in the cemetery of the Congregational Church in Wethersfield, Connecticut next to her husband.

-Griswold was inducted in the Connecticut Women's Hall of Fame in 1994.
+Griswold was inducted into the Connecticut Women's Hall of Fame in 1994.